 Robert Hilton Matheson

 Hilton was born in 21 July 1892 in Bathurst, New South Wales, Australia to Robert Matheson and Edith Ford.1,2 He was the second youngest child of ten children and the youngest son.
-Sometime after his younger sister Gladys’ (my great-grandma) birth in 1894 but prior to 1903 the family had moved to Margaret Street, Victoria Park, Western Australia.3,4 From all accounts the Matheson’s were a very close family and given the older adult children moved from the east with their family it would attest to this.
+Sometime after his younger sister Gladys’ (my great-grandma) birth in 1894 but prior to 1903 the family had moved to Margaret Street, Victoria Park, Western Australia.3,4 From all accounts the Matheson’s were a very close family.
+Given the older adult children moved from the east with their family it would attest to this.

 Military Service – Beginning

-On the 28 September 1915, when he enlisted in the army, he was 23 years 3 months, single, and working as a shop assistant.5 I assume, but have not yet proven, that he was working in his older brother, Charles Jardine Matheson’s shop, CJ Matheson’s, a well-known grocery store in Perth.6 Hilton stood 5 foot 7 inches, weighed 150 pounds, with a fresh complexion, blue eyes, and fair hair.5 The family was living at 7 Cavendish Street, Victoria Park, Western Australia with his father Robert listed as next of kin.5
+On the 28 September 1915, when Hilton enlisted in the army, he was 23 years 3 months, single, and working as a shop assistant.5 I assume, but have not yet proven, that he was working in his older brother, Charles Jardine Matheson’s shop, CJ Matheson’s, a well-known grocery store in Perth.6 Hilton stood 5 foot 7 inches, weighed 150 pounds, with a fresh complexion, blue eyes, and fair hair.5 The family was living at 7 Cavendish Street, Victoria Park, Western Australia with his father Robert listed as next of kin.5

 He presented to Blackboy Hill to commence his training and was appointed to the 8th Reinforcements, 28th Battalion as a Private.5 The 28th Battalion was formed as part of the Australian Imperial Force on 16 April 1915 at Blackboy Camp, Western Australia.7,8 They were part of the 7th Brigade which drew battalions from Queensland, Tasmania, and South Australia and were attached to the 2nd Division.8